tornado67/DroChill/README.md

 ## Features

 - Moves your mouse evey 1 minute and randomly perofrms a right click
-- Prevents software like Slakc/MS Teams from setting you status to "away"
+- Prevents software like Slack or Microsoft Teams from setting you status to "away"
 - No setup required
 - Simple and reliable